Skip to main content

 Genital warts

 are a sexually transmitted infection (STI) caused by the human papillomavirus (HPV).
 Genital warts are growths that appear in or on the penis, vagina, or anus.
 Genital warts are spread during genital, anal, or oral sex.
-A woman can also pass them to a baby when she gives birth.
+They can also be passed to a baby during childbirth.

 Signs and symptoms of genital warts:

-Genital warts are flat or dome shaped and can be pink, red, or brown.
-As the warts grow, your skin may itch or burn.
-Warts can be painful if they grow together.
+Genital warts are flat or dome shaped bumps.
+You may have a small bump or a group of bumps.
+They are usually the same color as your skin, but can change color over time.
+As the warts grow, your skin may itch, burn, or bleed.
 Over time the warts may look like cauliflower.
-They may feel moist and rough when you touch them.
+They may feel moist and rough.

 Treatment options